The Myth of the "Right Influencer"

 The Overemphasis on Content

 AI has made content creation easier than ever.
-But easier content does not mean better outcomes.
+Easier content does not mean better outcomes.
 Many campaigns focus heavily on creative concepts, visual quality, and messaging — while neglecting distribution strategy, audience targeting, and performance optimization.

 This imbalance limits impact.
-Because even the best content cannot succeed without effective distribution.
+Even the best content cannot succeed without effective distribution.

 Many brands approach influencer marketing with a campaign mindset: launch, execute, measure, move on.
 This prevents compounding.